-The next Storytelling Workshop begins in Spring 2019.
+The next Storytelling Intensive begins in the autumn of 2019.
 Want to be notified when registration opens?
 Subscribe to my mailing list, super easy.

 We’ve all had that moment where you’re telling a story, and you suddenly realize that everyone around you is just waiting for you to stop talking.